-We are a new group interested in how different actin cytoskeletal structures inside cells are formed and how these contribute to embryonic development.
+We are interested in how different actin cytoskeletal structures inside cells are formed and how these contribute to embryonic development.

 More specifically, we use in vitro reconstitution systems that combine artificial membranes and cell extracts to recreate cellular actin structures, and super-resolution and spinning disk confocal microscopy to obtain a biochemical and biophysical understanding of how multiprotein complexes responsible for actin remodeling are assembled on membranes and generate particular actin structures.
 The combination of membrane manipulation, nanometre-precision molecular localization, time resolution and accessible and versatile experimentation can only be achieved with such in vitro systems.

-We use the in vivo model system of Xenopus gastrulation to find novel signaling pathways that regulate actin polymerization, and we will go back and forth between in vivo cell biological systems and in vitro assays to test and determine how molecular events inside cells generate large scale tissue movements.
+We are investigating filopodia formation in developing fly and frog embryos, and we will go back and forth between in vivo cell biological systems and in vitro assays to test and determine how molecular events inside cells generate large scale tissue movements.
 Early embryos are one of the only native systems where it is possible to achieve a cell biological understanding of tissue movements.

 - How do filopodia form?